Coastal Hazard Adaptation Strategy

 I cannot see anything in the Redland Bay section of the draft strategy (pages 34 and 35) about the long term erosion at Sandy Cove Place beach and foreshore.
 It is identified in the Red-E Maps by red pin and comments that I made some time ago but there is no reference to this area in the Table 15.
 Redland Bay adaptation pathway on page 35.
 I have been discussing this area with council officers over the last 8 years.
 Has Council assessed the coastal erosion at Sandy Cove Beach using Council's adopted Coastal Adaptation Strategy Phase 1 - Current Hazards (CAS) framework?
 If so what level of risk has the erosion hazard has been identified as and what responses are planned?
 Will the following responses apply?
 Monitor and record erosion through annual site survey; and Initiate planning, construction, and design of a permanent foreshore protection structure within five years, dependent on Council’s annual budget process.
 Finally how do I add photos to the red pin information?
 Thank you.
 James.

-yacht asked over 3 years ago
+yacht asked almost 4 years ago

 Hi yacht,